cgrates/cgrates/docs/routes.rst

 FilterIDs
 	List of *FilterProfileIDs* which should match in order to consider the profile matching the event.

+ActivationInterval
+	The time interval when this profile becomes active.
+If undefined, the profile is always active.
+Other options are start time, end time or both.

 Sorting
 	Sorting strategy applied when ordering the individual *Routes* defined bellow.
 Possible values are: